danwale/HuaweiFusionSolar-ChargeHQ-Integration/README.md

       - HUAWEI__PASSWORD= #insert the system code/password Huawei have issued
       - HUAWEI__STATIONNAME= #insert the plant/station name here
       - HUAWEI__POLLRATE=5 #in minutes (Huawei have a limit of once every 5 minutes)
-      - HUAWEI__SENDGRIDVALUES= #insert boolean value of if you should send the grid values, defaults to true
+      - HUAWEI__SENDGRIDVALUES= #insert boolean value of if you should send the grid values, defaults to false
       - CHARGEHQ__APIKEY= #insert your ChargeHQ API Key here
       - SERILOG__MINIMUMLEVEL=Information # Use Debug if you want to see information on message payloads
     volumes: